 Refer to the most recent EO Notice: Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies.
-Inclusion of a product in the EO Notice does not
+Inclusion of a product in the EO Notice does not guarantee continued supply of the product through the participating pharmaceutical distributors.

-1 Any reference in this document to a pharmacist who administers, or who supervises trained pharmacy staff who are administering, the COVID-19 vaccine refers to a Part A pharmacist.
+&lt;sup>1 Any reference in this document to a pharmacist who administers, or who supervises trained pharmacy staff who are administering, the COVID-19 vaccine refers to a Part A pharmacist.
 Part A pharmacists include registrants of the Ontario College of Pharmacists (OCP) who hold a certificate of registration as a pharmacist (emergency assignment).

-2 For the purposes of these Qs and As, prior to October 1, 2024, trained pharmacy staff means registered pharmacy students, interns, and pharmacy technicians, subject to the terms, conditions and limitations set out in O. Reg.
-202/94 under the Pharmacy Act, 1991.
-In these Qs and As, as of October 1, 2024, trained pharmacy staff means interns and pharmacy technicians (including pharmacy technicians (emergency assignment)), subject to the terms, conditions and limitations set out in O. Reg.
+&lt;sup>2 For the purposes of these Qs and As, trained pharmacy staff means interns and pharmacy technicians (including pharmacy technicians (emergency assignment)), subject to the terms, conditions and limitations set out in O. Reg.
 256/24 under the Pharmacy Act, 1991, as well as pharmacy students, pharmacy technician students, and intern technicians who are authorized to administer vaccines pursuant to a delegation under section 28 of the Regulated Health Professions Act, 1991 (RHPA) or in accordance with clause 29(1)(b) of the RHPA, as the case may be.
 Pharmacy staff should refer to this legislation for more information.
 The health care providers described in Question and Answer #8 of this document are also considered trained pharmacy staff for the purposes of this document and the accompanying EO Notice.